sass/sass/doc-src/SASS_CHANGELOG.md

 * When raising a file-not-found error, add a list of load paths that were checked.

+* If an import isn't found for a cached Sass file and the {file:SASS_REFERENCE.md#full_exception `:full_exception option`} is enabled, print the full exception rather than raising it.

 ## 2.2.22

 [Tagged on GitHub](http://github.com/nex3/haml/commit/2.2.22).